abramadams/dao/README.md

   * get/setModifiedDate();
 * The modifiedDate will update with the evaluated value of "now()" each time the data is updated.
 * The dynamic load statements respect the name/column differences, so the loadByFirstName("?") will essentially translate to "first_name = ?"

 ## Entity Events
 BaseModelObject supports the same ORM entity events as Adobe ColdFusion does:

 * preLoad(): This method is called before the load operation or before the data is loaded from the database.
 * postLoad(): This method is called after the load operation is complete.
-* preInsert(): This method is called just before the object is inserted.
-If anything is returned it will abort the insert.
+* preInsert(): This method is called just before the object is inserted.  __If anything is returned it will abort the insert__.
 * postInsert(): This method is called after the insert operation is complete.
 * preUpdate(BaseModelObject oldData): This method is called just before the object is updated.
-A struct of old data is passed to this method to know the original state of the entity being updated.
-If anything is returned it will abort the update.
+A struct of old data is passed to this method to know the original state of the entity being updated.  __If anything is returned it will abort the update__.
 * postUpdate(): This method is called after the update operation is complete.
-* preDelete(): This method is called before the object is deleted.
-If anything is returned it will abort the delete.
+* preDelete(): This method is called before the object is deleted.  __If anything is returned it will abort the delete__.
 * postDelete(): This method is called after the delete operation is complete.
+> Each event also receives the current entity as an argument.
+This is important for injected event handlers as it allows you to get/set properties on the current entity within the handler.
 These can be defined within a CFC, or injected after the fact.
 Examples:
 ```javascript
 	// Entity CFC